deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/dd-creating-and-registering-a-simple-route.md

     <b>Listing 15-7.</b> Registering a route in the RouteConfig.cs file
 </p>

-### P5 ----------------------

-* I created a new Route using a URL pattern as a constructor parameter, which I express as a string.
-* I also pass an instance of MvcRouteHandle to the constructor.

 ### P6 ----------------------

 * A more convenient way of registering routes is to use the MapRoute method defined by the RouteCollection class.